aistabci/abci-docs/v3/en/docs/system-updates.md

 ## 2025-08-26 {#2025-08-26}

-次のソフトウェアを追加しました。
+We added the following softwares.

-* firefox (計算ノード)
+* firefox (compute nodes)

-一般利用者による NVIDIA GPU Performance Counters の利用を許可しました。
+We granted the users access to NVIDIA GPU Performance Counters.

 ## 2025-06-20 {#2025-06-20}